Law enforcement by country: Russia

 The Police of Russia are called полиция (Politsiya).
 All police forces are overseen by the Ministry of Internal Affairs, and currently the police is under wide reform.
 Until 2011 the police was called милиция (Militsiya).
 This change of name started at the Russian Revolution via a Communist political idea of "replacing the capitalist police by a people's militia"; but the name "militsiya" has persisted after the Communist system collapsed.
 Numerous cities in Russia have municipal police services and the Oblasts and Krais maintain regional police services.
 The Republics also have their own police forces.
 Russia's federal law enforcement agencies are the Federal Security Service and Federal Drug Control Service.

 The standard Russian police baton is made of rubber.
 The normal service uniform is black with red piping and hat band.
 Fur hats and heavy greatcoats are worn in winter.

 Rwanda

 The Rwanda National Police is responsible for law enforcement in Rwanda.
 It is divided into the northern, southern, eastern, and western regional commands and has numerous specialized units such as the Special Intervention Force, Canine Unit, Special Airport Police Unit, Revenue Protection Unit, and Police Marine Unit.

 Saudi Arabia

 Regular policing activities are the responsibility of the Department of Public Safety, the highly centralized national police force.
 Domestic security and counterintelligence is handled by the Mabahith, or secret police.
-The Committee for the Promotion of Virtue and the Prevention of Vice is the national religious police force of Saudi Arabia, enforcing Islamic codes of behavior.

 Serbia

-The Police of the Republic of Serbia is responsible for all local and national law enforcement services in Serbia.
-It is managed by the Ministry of Internal Affairs.
+The Police of Serbia is responsible for all local and national law enforcement services in Serbia.
+It is overseen by the Ministry of Internal Affairs.